raonetwo/MaximizeToWorkspace/README.md

 ***

-This extension is best utilized with multi finger gestures are enabled e.g. using Fusuma.
+This extension is best utilized with multi finger gestures are enabled e.g. using https://extensions.gnome.org/extension/4245/gesture-improvements/.

 Or you can use keyboard shortcuts for quick navigation.